Automatic Meter Reading in Simulink

 Required Hardware and Software

-To run this example using recorded data from a file, you need the following software:
+To run this example using recorded data from a file, you need Simulink® and Communications Toolbox™ software.

-To receive signals in real time, you also need one of the following SDR devices and the corresponding support package Add-On:
+To receive signals in real time, you also need one of the following SDR devices and the corresponding software add-on:

-RTL-SDR radio and the corresponding Communications Toolbox Support Package for RTL-SDR Radio
+RTL-SDR radio and Communications Toolbox Support Package for RTL-SDR Radio add-on

-ADALM-PLUTO radio and the corresponding Communications Toolbox Support Package for ADALM-PLUTO Radio
+ADALM-PLUTO radio and Communications Toolbox Support Package for Analog Devices® ADALM-PLUTO Radio add-on

 For a full list of Communications Toolbox supported SDR platforms, refer to Supported Hardware section of the Software Defined Radio (SDR) discovery page.